healeycodes/healeycodes.com/posts/porting-niceware-to-rust.md

 ---
-title: "Porting niceware to Rust"
+title: "Porting Niceware to Rust"
 date: "2021-10-07"
 tags: ["rust"]
 description: "The sensation of incremental progress when programming with Rust."